 Research plays a big part in helping us fight extinction.
 Zoos Victoria is currently involved in over 40 research projects focusing on:

 - Conservation breeding & reintroduction of threatened species

 - Wildlife rehabilitation

-By researching these important areas, we can improve animal care, understand key threats to species, improve the success of re-introduction programs, and empower and inspire Victorians to fight extinction.
+By researching these important areas, we can improve animal care, understand key threats to species, improve the success of re-introduction programs, and empower and inspire our visitors to fight extinction.